 His first book, Americanism, Media, and the Politics of Culture in 1930s France (University of Wales Press, 2016) shows how a deep and systemic engagement with American mass culture allowed a new generation of French writers, filmmakers, and intellectuals to re-imagine modernism for a mass public during the politically divided 1930s.

-In Pettersen's second book entitled French B-Movies: Suburban Spaces, Universalism, and the Challenge of Hollywood (forthcoming in March 2023, Indiana UP), he shows that Hollywood genre traditions have played a crucial role in mediating debates about identity, belonging, and marginalization.
+In Pettersen's second book entitled French B-Movies: Suburban Spaces, Universalism, and the Challenge of Hollywood (2023, Indiana UP), he shows that Hollywood genre traditions have played a crucial role in mediating debates about identity, belonging, and marginalization.
 This book argues that adapting genre traditions to the French context rearticulates what universalism means in mainstream French films about the many diasporic communities that are now a part of postcolonial France.

 He is currently researching and writing about French television, especially the ways in which streaming platforms are changing the kinds of media made in France and distributed internationally.
 He is also working on a long-term project about the history of casting practices in the French film industry and about the history of film production education in France especially as these relate to efforts to increase the diversity of personnel in front of and behind the cameras.

 Pettersen has set up an ongoing scholarly collaboration and exchange program with the Film and Media Studies Program at the University of Lyon 2, and in that context he has organized several international conferences and co-edited two special journal issues of Écrans: Politique des auteurs / Auteur theory : Lectures contemporaines (Fall 2016) and Le cinéma ou la nouvelle expérience de l’art (Fall 2018).